mendix/docs/refguide6/Offline.md

 ### Files

 Storing and uploading files offline is not supported.
-Specializations of the System.FileDocument can still be viewed and created offline but files cannot be uploaded or displayed.
-Please note that, as a specialization of System.FileDocument, this also applies to System.Image.
+Specializations of the System.FileDocument can still be created offline but files cannot be up- or downloaded.
+The exception to this rule is System.Image, which can be accessed, viewed, and uploaded as usual with the image viewer and upload widgets.

 ### Associations